 What Are the Best Proxies for Amazon?

-So, any proxy should do, right?
+So, any proxy should do, you ask me.
 Not quite.
 While there are plenty of free, shared proxy lists on the web, the vast majority of these proxies will run terribly slow or not work at all.

 In addition to poor reliability and speed, free proxies also come with account security risks because these freely available lists are scraped and used by scammers, hackers, and other nefarious web users.